 Scurrying

-The pitter-patter of tiny feet can be heard as mice move quickly from one place to another.
-This sound is typically more noticeable at night when everything else is quiet.
+The pitter-patter of tiny footsteps and tiny feet can be heard as mice move quickly from one place to another.
+This scurrying noise is typically more noticeable at night when everything else is quiet, and it may sound like quick steps across a hard surface.

 Why Are Mice Attracted To Homes?